-Drever means hunting in German and the name says it all.
-The small, nimble Swede is often used as a hunting dog.
-The dog breed was recognized only in 1953 and since then makes the hearts of hunters beat faster.
+The small, agile Swede is often used as a hunting dog.
+The breed was only recognized in 1953 and has made hunters' hearts beat faster ever since.

-The Drever, also known as the Swedish Dachsbracke, is one of the running and welding dogs.
-He was first bred in Sweden and is originally descended from the Westphalian Badger.
-He is the smallest Swedish hunting dog.
+The Drever, also known as the Swedish Dachsbracke, is a running and welding dog.
+It was first bred in Sweden and is originally descended from the Westphalian Dachsbracke.
+It is the smallest of the Swedish hunting dogs.

-If you belong to the guild of hunters, the Drever could be the perfect companion for you.
-As a rule, he is not kept as a pure family dog.
-He has a fine nose, which is very helpful in hunting.
-He is often used to hunt deer, hares, rabbits and foxes.
-The small Drever is a balanced and attentive contemporary.
+The Drever is an ideal companion for hunters.
+It is not usually kept as a pure family dog.
+It has a fine nose, which is very useful for hunting.
+It is often used to hunt deer, hares, rabbits and foxes.
+The small Drever is a balanced and attentive dog.
 He is never aggressive or nervous.